MelonKony/millmint/content/utopia/society/state/finance.md

 The Vekllei Domestic Market is the turn-of-phrase for the unmoneyed Vekllei economy, including almost all private and public businesses and the majority of trade conducted by ordinary Vekllei people.
 It is the primary market of Vekllei.
 For most Vekllei people, the domestic market is the only one with which they will interact in their lives, except for the occasional holiday overseas.
 The Domestic Market includes all sectors of the Vekllei economy except state trade apparatuses like [VKIM](#international-markets).

 While the participatory nature of the Domestic Market affects its gross productivity, it is regarded as free, innovative and dynamic.
 It has a skilled workforce benefitted by a robust education system and a high quality of life.
-About 40% of Vekllei people were born overseas, and some 15% of the workforce remain Vekllei remain foreign workers.
+About 40% of Vekllei people were born overseas, and some 15% of the Vekllei workforce remain foreign workers.
+Foreign workers, unlike domestic ones, are remunerated unless residing under an immigration visa.

 ### Industrial Markets

+Vekllei Industrial Markets are distinguished by their ability to trade in both the moneyless [Domestic Market](#domestic-markets) and the [VKIM](#international-markets)

 ### International Markets